lnzz123/ComboLite/README_en.md

 | **Large, independent feature modules** (e.g., shopping, game center) | **Application Module**              | Complex business logic with many dependencies, requiring high cohesion and independence.                      |
 | **Plugins provided for third-party integration**                     | **Application Module**              | Cannot control the host environment; must be self-contained with all dependencies to ensure stable operation. |

 By choosing the right packaging strategy, you can fully leverage the advantages of the `ComboLite` framework to build a flexible and robust modern Android application.

-### ☢️ Important Best Practices and Risk Warnings
+### Notes-Important Best Practices and Risk Warnings

 #### a.
 A Strong Warning About Packaging Full Dependencies

 Although the `aar2apk` plugin provides the ability to package dependencies (code, resources, JNI, etc.) into a plugin, this should be considered a **fallback solution for special cases, not a routine operation**.

 > **In the vast majority of cases, we strongly recommend using the default minimal packaging mode.**

 Packaging full dependencies can introduce a series of severe and hard-to-diagnose problems:

 * **Class Duplication Conflicts**: If a plugin packages `OkHttp 4.9.0` while the host or another plugin uses `OkHttp 4.10.0`, runtime crashes like `NoSuchMethodError` or `ClassCastException` can occur due to inconsistent class definitions.
 * **Resource Duplication and Overwriting**: If multiple plugins or the host contain resources with the same name, the resource loaded at runtime may not be what you expect, leading to UI glitches.
 * **APK Size Bloat**: Repackaging the same dependency libraries repeatedly will significantly increase the size of the plugin APKs and the total size of the final application.

 **Rule of Thumb**: Only consider packaging a dependency if you are **absolutely certain** that it is **exclusive and private** to this plugin and will not conflict with the host or any other plugin.

 #### b.
 Prioritize Compose, Use XML with Caution

 `ComboLite` is an open-source plugin framework **designed for Jetpack Compose**.
 We strongly recommend that you make **Compose the first choice for your plugin's UI**.

 Although the framework is currently compatible with loading traditional XML layouts, this should be considered a **fallback option** for handling legacy code or special cases (such as `WebView` and other controls not yet perfectly supported by Compose).
 We do not recommend using XML for new plugin features for the following reasons:

 * **Pitfall 1: Strong Coupling with Themes and Base Classes**

   Many XML widgets from third-party libraries like `com.google.android.material` require their host `Activity` to inherit from a specific base class (e.g., `FragmentActivity`) or use a specific theme (e.g., `Theme.MaterialComponents`).

   Under `ComboLite`'s proxy `Activity` mechanism, a plugin `Activity` cannot change the base class or theme of the host's proxy `Activity`.
 Forcing the use of such widgets in a plugin will cause the app to crash at runtime with an `InflateException`.

   > **Example Crash Log:**